David Finkel. Photo by Lucian Perkins

 If reporting is always getting the name of the dog, writing is knowing when not to use the name of the dog.

-What’s been the biggest surprise of your writing life?
+What has been the biggest surprise of your writing life?

 The surprise is that I could even have a writing life, but that’s a lame answer, so let me go back to the first question.
 Another lesson I’ve learned is the importance of being methodical.
 Not that there’s one, perfect method, but the one that has worked for me is knowing my ending before I begin writing.
 I used to get so lost in writing when I didn’t do this, as if magic, rather than method, would solve the day.
 Now, if I know my ending, and I mean the actual ending, down to the last sentence, even the last word, it means I know that my reporting is finished and I have a story to tell as opposed to, say, a caption to write.
 It also means I know the emotional tone of the piece and I can structure my material to get there as consistently and efficiently as possible.
 In every story I’ve done over the second half of my career, including my books, I’ve known my ending before I wrote the beginning.